httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 This section defines how cookies are retrieved from a cookie store in the form of a cookie-string.
 A "retrieval" is any event which requires generating a cookie-string.
-For example, a retrieval may occur in order to build a Cookie header for an HTTP request, or may be required in order to return a cookie-string from a call to a "non-HTTP" API that provides access to cookies.
+For example, a retrieval may occur in order to build a Cookie header field for an HTTP request, or may be required in order to return a cookie-string from a call to a "non-HTTP" API that provides access to cookies.
 A retrieval has an associated URI, same-site status, and type, which are defined below depending on the type of retrieval.

-### The Cookie Header {#cookie}
+### The Cookie Header Field {#cookie}

-The user agent includes stored cookies in the Cookie HTTP request header.
+The user agent includes stored cookies in the Cookie HTTP request header field.

 When the user agent generates an HTTP request, the user agent MUST NOT attach more than one Cookie header field.

-A user agent MAY omit the Cookie header in its entirety.
+A user agent MAY omit the Cookie header field in its entirety.
 For example, the user agent might wish to block sending cookies during "third-party" requests from setting cookies (see {{third-party-cookies}}).